PedramMouseli/HCPpipelines_modified/README.md

-This is a modified version of the HCP pipelines.
+This is a modified version of the [HCP pipelines][HCPpipelines].
 Some of the changes are:
 * The pipeline is modified to work on the BIDS data structure.
 * All the outputs will be saved in a folder named "processed" in the subject's folder.
 * The brain extraction script is modified to use [SynthStrip][synthstrip] (from FreeSurfer version >= 7.3.0) for a better brain extraction and registration to the standard space.